francoisschwarzentruber/rules2videogame/README.md

     }

 The following code says that if the player intersects an enemy, then play the sound "hurt.ogg" and make the player bounce.
+The symbol `X` is a universally quantified variable.

     if (X.enemy && Geometry.intersects(X, G.link)) {
         Sound.play("hurt.ogg");